ToastedSnackBar/arbor-android/README.md

 $ export ARBOR_CLIENT_STATE=[secure]
 ```

-### Android Studio builds
+### Local machine builds

+To be able to build the project on your local machine via the command line or directly from Android studio, you will need to add the following properties into `gradle.properties`.
+This file is untracked by Git, so you might need to create it.

-You will need to add the following properties into `gradle.properties`.
-Note tat the values in this example are intentionally obscured as well.
+Note that the values in this example are intentionally obscured as well.
 Please do not track this file!

 ```properties
 # Project-wide Gradle settings.